Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: Origin of the fluctuating diffusivity

-Based on the results above, we propose a possible scenario for the emergence of the fluctuating diffusivity in our binary gas mixture with $\mu\ll 1$.
-Within the intermediate timescale, $\tau_{d} \lesssim T \lesssim \tau_{s}$, the molecule $A$ diffuses since its velocity direction randomly changes.
-In such a timescale, the speed of the molecule $A$ almost remains constant.
-The diffusion coefficient can be described by the function of $|\bm{v}_A(t)|$ as $D(t) = D(|\bm{v}_{A}(t)|)$.
-Within the long timescale, $T \gtrsim \tau_s$, $D(t)$ temporarily fluctuates since $|\bm{v}_{A}(t)|$ fluctuates.
-This scenario reasonably explains the simulation results.
-Therefore, the origin of the fluctuating diffusivity in our system is the separation of the relaxation timescales of the velocity direction and the speed.
-This is completely different from the two known origins for fluctuating diffusivity.
+Based on the above results, we propose a possible scenario for the emergence of fluctuating diffusivity in our binary gas mixture with $\mu\ll 1$.
+At the intermediate time scale $\tau_{d} \lesssim T \lesssim \tau_{s}$, molecule $A$ diffuses because its velocity direction changes randomly.
+The speed of molecule $A$ remains approximately constant, $|\bm{v}_A(t)| \approx v_{A}$, and thus the diffusion coefficient can be described by a function of constant as $D(t) = D(v_{A})$.
+At the long timescale $T \gtrsim \tau_s$, $D(t)$ starts to fluctuate temporarily owing to the fluctuations of $|\bm{v}_{A}(t)|$.
+At the very long time scale $T \gg \tau_{s}$, the fluctuation of the diffusivity is smeared out and the Gaussian normal diffusion with the effective diffusion coefficient $D_{\text{eff}} = \langle D \rangle$ is observed.
+Therefore, the origin of the fluctuating diffusivity in our system is the separation of the relaxation timescales of the velocity direction and speed.
+This scenario also explains the clusters observed in Fig.~\ref{fig_trajectory}; they reflect the persistence of the molecule A speed within the timescale $\tau_{s}$.

+To validate the proposed scenario, we theoretically calculate the van-Hove correlation function of the molecule $A$ with $\mu\ll 1$.
+At the intermediate timescale $\tau_{d} \lesssim T \lesssim \tau_{s}$, the dynamics of the molecule $A$ can be virtually described as a mobile particle in dilute fixed spherical obstacles.
+Then the diffusion coefficient is calculated as $D(|\bm{v}_A|)= |\bm{v}_A|/3\pi$ \cite{dorfman2021}.
+The probability density of the displacement of the molecule $A$ under a given speed $v_{A} = |\bm{v}_{A}|$ is Gaussian: